axolotl-ai-cloud/axolotl/README.md

   bf16: true # require >=ampere
   fp16: true
   tf32: true # require >=ampere
-  bfloat16: true # require >=ampere, use instead of bf16 when you don't want AMP
+  bfloat16: true # require >=ampere, use instead of bf16 when you don't want AMP (automatic mixed precision)
   float16: true # use instead of fp16 when you don't want AMP
   ```
   Note: Repo does not do 4-bit quantization.